coldfix/website/2016/11/08/pyqt-boilerplate.rst

 public: yes
-tags: [programming, gui, python, pyqt]
+tags: [programming, gui, python, pyqt, gist]
 summary: |
   Boilerplate for dealing with common scenarios such as exceptions and KeyboardInterrupts (Ctrl-C) in PyQt{4,5} applications.